CodeCoreYVR/react_client_sept2022/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+localhost:3000 is the default, but you can configure ot to another port if needed

 The page will reload when you make changes.\
 You may also see any lint errors in the console.